federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing.md

 - Exposes specific attributes returned from the JSON query.
 See [FGP Attribute to XML Key](https://github.com/federal-geospatial-platform/fgp-metadata-proxy/blob/master/docs/FGP_Attribute-XML_Key.xlsx) file for details.
 - Filters out records that are not Geographic.
+- Filters out records that are not Open Data.
 - Renames attributes that have index array to attribute name format that can be read by the XML templater.
 - Filters out duplicate datasets that BC has already republished from NRCan.